 - Learn how to activate community partners as full participants and leaders.

-This program is ideal for change agents from around the world in health-related organizations who are responsible for developing strategy, delivering front-line care, or crafting policy and supports for a specific population.
+This program is ideal for change agents from around the world in health-related organizations who are responsible for developing strategy, driving population management, delivering front-line care, or crafting policy and supports for a specific population.

 The seminar is ideal for individuals working in the following types of organizations:

-- Government agencies and state, county, or municipality initiatives; and
+- Government agencies and state, county, or municipality initiatives

 - Any organization working on system transformation efforts such as Patient-Centered Medical Home implementation, community needs assessment and collaboration, or accountable care strategy.